ktorio/ktor-documentation/topics/creating_http_apis.md

 - `ktor-server-core` adds Ktor's core components to our project.
 - `ktor-server-netty` adds the Netty [engine](Engines.md) to our project, allowing us to use server functionality without having to rely on an external application container.
 - `logback-classic` provides an implementation of [SLF4J](http://www.slf4j.org/), allowing us to see nicely formatted logs in our console.
-- `ktor-server-content-negotiation` and `ktor-serialization-kotlinx` provide a convenient mechanism for converting Kotlin objects into a [serialized form](serialization.md) like JSON, and vice versa.
+- `ktor-server-content-negotiation` and `ktor-serialization-kotlinx-json` provide a convenient mechanism for converting Kotlin objects into a [serialized form](serialization.md) like JSON, and vice versa.
 We will use it to format our APIs output, and to consume user input that is structured in JSON.
-In order to use `ktor-serialization-kotlinx`, we also have to apply the `org.jetbrains.kotlin.plugin.serialization` plugin.
+In order to use `ktor-serialization-kotlinx-json`, we also have to apply the `org.jetbrains.kotlin.plugin.serialization` plugin.
 - `ktor-server-test-host` allows us to [test](Testing.md) parts of our Ktor application without having to use the whole HTTP stack in the process.
 We will use this to define unit tests for our project.

 ### Configurations: application.conf and logback.xml